alphagov/govuk-developer-docs/source/manual/data-gov-uk-2nd-line.html.md

 Publishers upload their organograms as an Excel (XLS) file that contains macros.
 A script converts these to the two CSV files (junior staff and senior staff).

 > Publishers **must** select the correct 'Schema Vocabulary' for their organogram dataset (i.e. one of the two 'organisation structure' values) in order for the upload option to become available and for the conversion script to run.

-### Dataset Analytics requests

-If a user requests analytics for datasets, we can provide them with access to an analytics dashboard.
-Assign tickets like this to the `3rd Line--GOV.UK Product Requests` Zendesk queue.

 ## Connecting to CKAN via kubectl exec